jolars/normreg/paper/rebuttal.md

 > it.

 The code will be made available in the form of a public repository as well.
-If you prefer, we could also upload it to a anonymous repository for the duration of the review as well?
+If you prefer, we could also upload it to a anonymous repository for the review?

 > ## Other Comments or Suggestions
 >